thevien257/STM32F4-baremetal-drivers/README.md

 !!!
 IMPROTANT AT SPI:
 WHAT I HAVE LEARNT: SPI is Shift register, so for master to read from slave, we need to send dummy data to slave to read data.
 --> then Slave must read that dummy data to consume that data so that avoiding slave send that dummy data again to master.
+SPI is full-duplex communication but if we want to read only, we need to send dummy data --> So it is like half-duplex communication. --> so we just need 1 txRxState for interrupt communication.

 !!!
 IMPORTANT AT UART:
 				/*